-While nobody wants to think about death or disability, establishing an estate plan is one of the most important steps you can take to protect yourself and your loved ones.
-Proper estate planning not only puts you in charge of your finances, it can also spare your loved ones of the expense, delay and frustration associated with managing your affairs when you pass away or become disabled.
+Establishing an estate plan is one of the most important steps you can take to protect yourself and your loved ones.
+Proper estate planning puts you in charge of your finances, but it’s about more than just handling your financial assets.
+It also covers guardianship, medical power of attorney and even potential end-of-life decisions.
+An estate plan can save your loved ones the expense, delay and frustration associated with managing your affairs when you pass away or become disabled.